Celebrity Trainer Bob Harper’s Tough Lesson in Heart Health

 According to the CDC, each year 735,000 Americans have a heart attack — and in 2017 Bob Harper was one of them.
 For Mediaplanet’s “Heart Health” campaign, I sat down with the fitness expert and “Biggest Loser” host to hear what he learned from the experience, and how he bounced back from the ordeal.

-Eating leafy greens and hitting the gym every day doesn’t make you immune to the leading killer of men and women in the United States — a fact celebrity personal trainer Bob Harper learned the hard way when he suffered a heart attack at 51.
+Eating leafy greens and hitting the gym every day might be part of a healthy lifestyle, but they don’t necessarily make you immune to heart disease, which is the leading cause of death for both men and women in the United States.
+According to the Centers for Disease Control, someone has a heart attack every 40 seconds.
+This sobering reality hit celebrity personal trainer Bob Harper at the age of 51, when he suffered a heart attack despite his seemingly healthy lifestyle.

-“I don’t remember that day at all,” he tells Mediaplanet.
-Six weeks before, he recalls experiencing dizzy spells and fainting mid-workout.
-“I made excuses… that I was dehydrated or that I hadn’t eaten enough.”
+“I don’t remember that day at all,” Harper tells Mediaplanet, reflecting on the traumatic experience.
+Just six weeks before his heart attack, Harper had noticed troubling symptoms: dizzy spells and occasional fainting during his workouts.
+“I kept brushing it off.
+I thought I was just dehydrated or that I hadn’t eaten enough.”

-The morning of the heart attack, Harper had joined friends at his local gym.
-After a routine workout, he dropped to the floor and stopped breathing. “[A doctor] tried to perform CPR on me, and I had already turned blue.
+“A doctor who was present tried to perform CPR on me, but I had already turned blue.
 I had a heart attack and immediately went into cardiac arrest.”

-For Harper, many of the day’s details are still unclear.
 “I woke up two days later surrounded by my closest friends from Los Angeles and family members from Tennessee,” he recalls.
-A recent study by Sweden’s Lund University reports that half of all heart attack survivors experience memory loss, attention problems and other cognitive issues.
-“I was confused and asking what happened, and that’s when they told me that I had a heart attack.
-As soon as they’d tell me what had happened, I’d forget ten minutes later.”
+Research shows that about half of all heart attack survivors experience memory loss and other cognitive issues.
+Harper experienced this firsthand.

-Harper’s heart attack prompted changes to his diet and physical conditioning, but had a larger impact on his perspective.
-“I was the workout guy,” he shares laughing.
-“Working out defined a big part of who I was, and it’s not like that anymore.
-I wasn’t allowed to do anything for a long time, and it was a big change.
-I had to find other outlets for self-release, and it was really hard.”
+“I was the workout guy,” he says with a laugh.
+“Working out was a huge part of my identity, and that’s no longer the case.
+I wasn’t allowed to do anything for a long time, and it was a huge adjustment.
+I had to find new ways to cope and manage my stress, which was really challenging.”

 Doctor’s orders

-A recent survey found that only 27 percent of respondents were aware of all the major symptoms of a heart attack and knew to call 911 when someone was having a heart attack.
-Harper, who currently resides in New York City, hopes that continued education and clear communication with health care professionals will help improve these statistics.
+A recent survey revealed that only 27 percent of people are fully aware of the major symptoms of a heart attack.
+Harper, now based in New York City, is hopeful that increased awareness and better communication with healthcare professionals can help improve these statistics.

 “I used to hate going to the doctor.
 I was always nervous.
 I had what they call ‘white coat syndrome,’” he laughs.
 “Now when I go to the doctor, I feel comforted.
 I’ve talked to so many types of doctors that it feels very comforting.”